Recap

 Post-Game Quotes

-Texas A&M Head Coach Mike Elko acknowledged the difficulty of losing such a pivotal game at home but reiterated that the Aggies still have significant goals ahead of them in the postseason.
+Texas A&M Head Coach Mike Elko acknowledged the difficulty of losing such a pivotal game on the road but reiterated that the Aggies still have significant goals ahead of them in the postseason.

 Looking Ahead